pneyrinck/corecontrol/README.md

 ###### Core Control Adapters
 An adapter implements a mapping between a model and a surface.
 Adapters are the powerful glue that lets users "Control Anything With Anything."
-Core Control is designed so that any model and any surface can potentially be connected with an adapter.
-An adapter relies on the JSON representation of modules to know how to map them.
+Core Control is designed so that any model and any surface can potentially be connected via an adapter.
+An adapter relies on the JSON representation of modules to know how to map control values between them.

 ###### Core Control SubModules / Array Modules